SIMONEDEREGGI/simonedereggi.github.io/_pages/cv.md

 Education
 ======
 * PhD in Mathematical and Physical Sciences, University of Udine, May 2025.
-    * Supervisor: Dimitri Breda
+    * Supervisor: D. Breda
-    * Co-supervisor: Rossana Vermiglio
+    * Co-supervisor: R. Vermiglio

 * MSc in Mathematics, University of Udine, October 2020.